Disclaimer: Affiliate links help us produce good content. Learn more.

-Of course, there are huge differences in discounts as well as VPN prices even if it’s a special deal.
+Of course, there are considerable differences in discounts and VPN prices, even if it’s a special deal.
 You may find VPNs from as little as $1.15/m with an 89% save, for example.
-While other top-notch players may only drop 50% of their usual VPN price.
+In contrast, other top-notch players may only drop 50% of their usual VPN price.

 VPN price discounts – coupons

-Another way to lower your VPN cost is to get a coupon code and apply it on the subscription purchase screen.
+Another way to lower your subscription cost is to get a VPN coupon code and apply it when purchasing the subscription.
 How much does a VPN cost with a coupon code?

 First off, beware of fake VPN coupon websites.
-These may infect your device or simply display misleading and potentially harmful pop-up and banner ads.
+These may infect your device or simply display misleading and potentially harmful pop-ups and banner ads.

 If you want the real deal, you have two choices.
 First, you can find lots of affiliated VPN review websites that offer coupons for many VPNs.
 These coupons can save you from 15% to 80% off the original VPN price.
 Second, sometimes the official VPN websites also share coupon codes.